 People with Asperger syndrome don’t have the learning disabilities that many autistic people have, but they may have specific learning difficulties.
 They may have fewer problems with speech but may still have difficulties with understanding and processing language.

-Brandon says that the difference between autism and Asperger Syndrome (otherwise known as ‘high functioning’ autism) is that people with Aspergers acquired language at the ‘correct’ point in their childhood.
+Brandon says that the difference between autism and Asperger Syndrome (sometimes termed as ‘high functioning’ autism) is that people with Aspergers acquired language at the ‘correct’ point in their childhood.
 In other words, all the child’s developmental milestones happened at the expected time in their life.

 It is not true that Aspergers is a ‘mild’ form of autism.
 Aspergers can manifest itself in more or less severe ways in different individuals.
 Brandon thinks that the concept of an ‘autistic spectrum’ captures one aspect of the complexity of autism but that the idea of an ‘autistic constellation’ is possibly more accurate.